-To be eligible to participate in the school's activity programs, each student must (1) meet Nebraska State Activities Association (NSAA) requirements concerning scholastic eligibility (see Section Three of this Handbook), (2) be registered for 10 credit hours per semester and be in regular attendance, and (3) have not less than a 70% grade in one or more classes for a period of two weeks to remain eligible to participate in any portion of the activities program.
+To be eligible to participate in the school's activity programs, each student must (1) meet Nebraska State Activities Association (NSAA) requirements concerning scholastic eligibility, (2) meet the requirements of board policy including all rules applicable to the activity, and (3) have not less than a 60% grade in one or more classes for a period of two weeks to remain eligible to participate in any portion of the activities program.
 However, each failing grade will be re-evaluated at the end of the first week and if the student's grades are all passing, the student will become eligible the following week to participate in extracurricular activities.
 Participants must attend practices and participate in all conditioning during any period of ineligibility.